qmiks/datachat/readme.txt

 Contact
 -------
-For questions, feedback, or support, please open an issue on GitHub or contact us at support@datachat.com.
+For questions, feedback, or support, please open an issue on GitHub or contact us at <tbp>